ergogen/ergogen/roadmap.md

         - Or, at least, allow skipping per-key footprints
 - Generate ZMK shield from config
 - Export **to** KLE?
+- Per-footprint mirror support
+- A flag for footprints to be able to "resist" the mirroring-related special treatment of negative X shift, rotation, etc.
+- Include 3D models for kicad output for visualization
+- Look into kicad 5 vs. 6 output format
+- Update json schema and add syntax highlight to editors

 ### Patch